wiseman-timelord/ImpExpPsd1/README.md

 - The other dudes export psd cmdlet is [here](https://github.com/rhubarb-geek-nz/PowerShellDataFile/), its v1.0 currently.

 ## DISCLAIMER
-This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
-For full details on your rights and obligations, refer to License.Txt.
+This software is not subject to the terms in my typical License.Txt.
+I want users to use these files HOWEVER they want, I am just trying to fix a blatant FATAL ERROR in PowerShell/PowerShellCore.